Skip to main content

 The First Day Declaration described SunPower as a Richmond, California-based residential solar and storage company serving homeowners through Blue Raven direct-to-consumer sales, a New Homes channel, and a dealer network.
 On the petition date, Sol Holding, indirectly owned by TotalEnergies Renewables USA and GIP Sol Acquisition, held about 65% of the common stock, and the filing group included the operating entities tied to those channels.

-Liquidity pressure had been building for months before the petition date.
-SunPower obtained $50 million of bridge financing in December 2023, a $20 million Sol Holding commitment in January 2024, a $175 million second-lien term loan facility in February 2024 that included $80 million of new money, and another $50 million of new-money second-lien loans in May 2024.
-Even with those steps, the declaration said the company still needed a court-supervised sale.
+The company had been working through constrained liquidity since October 2023.
+SunPower retained Alvarez & Marsal as financial advisor, Kirkland & Ellis as counsel, and Moelis as investment banker during that late-2023 workout, as the First Day Declaration recounts.
+The same declaration reported $50 million of bridge financing in December 2023, split between existing first-lien lenders and Sol Holding, a $20 million Sol Holding commitment in January 2024, a $175 million second-lien term loan facility in February 2024 that included $80 million of new money, and another $50 million of new-money second-lien loans in May 2024.
+By April 2024 the company had begun winding down its SunPower Residential Installation locations and announced the roughly 1,000-employee reduction.
+Even with those steps, the company still needed a court-supervised sale.

 As of the petition date, SunPower reported about $2.01 billion of funded debt and about $32.6 million of cash across debtor and nondebtor accounts.
 Roughly $483 million sat at the debtor level, while about $1.53 billion was tied to nondebtor structured financings backed by customer lease and loan assets.
-The chapter 11 cases focused on the operating platform and debtor-level secured stack rather than the full nondebtor project-finance complex.
+The debtor-level secured stack itself broke into a $200 million first-lien revolving credit facility, a $93 million first-lien term loan facility, a $5 million standby letter-of-credit facility, and a $185 million second-lien term loan facility.
+The chapter 11 cases focused on that operating platform and debtor-level secured stack rather than the far larger nondebtor project-finance complex.

 Sale Process and the Complete Solaria Transaction